 9. “Goofs are a necessary and valuable part of the learning process.”
 Kate’s soldering book is built around a sampler premise, in which you learn twelve metalworking and soldering lessons while creating twelve little sampler tiles, before you move on to actual jewelry projects.
 This allows you to practice, to make your mistakes and get them out of the way as you master the techniques on inexpensive metals and less precious pieces (since they’re samplers intended for this purpose, after all).
 This is a good reminder for me, because I’m always so eager to do whatever it is I’m doing that I sometimes ruin precious or one-of-a-kind supplies in the process, when I could have benefitted from some practice rounds on “samplers” to get past the goofs.
 So I’d add “inevitable” to that statement: goofs are necessary, valuable, and inevitable!

 10. And finally, my favorite: “You were on your way to becoming a soldering genius the moment you picked up this book.”
 It’s so true!
 I have so much respect for Kate’s process of learning samplers before moving on to jewelry projects, and I know it will help even the most timid, inexperienced beginners master soldering.

-It's always good to have fun while you're learning something, right?
-Kate's Simple Soldering: A Beginner's Guide to Jewelry Making is a great way to have fun while learning how to solder, as well as learning lots of great info about wire, metal, jewelry tools, and more.
-You've probably seen the traditional print book with DVD, but now you can also get Simple Soldering as an eBook and video instant download–no shipping, no waiting!
+It’s always good to have fun while you’re learning something, right?
+Kate’s Simple Soldering: A Beginner’s Guide to Jewelry Making is a great way to have fun while learning how to solder, as well as learning lots of great info about wire, metal, jewelry tools, and more.
+In addition to the traditional print book with DVD, but now you can also get Simple Soldering as an eBook and video instant download–no shipping, no waiting!
 Learn more about Kate and Simple Soldering and make this free copper tube bead project from the book!